aniasusual/my_indiaa/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Install dependencies using `npm install` for root folder as well as frontend folder.
 Please keep in mind the node_modules of the backend folder are in the root directory itself.
 So kindly run the the npm i command for backend in the root directory itself.
+4. PLease note the npm i command for the backend folder must be run in the root folder only, and npm i for frontend must be run in frontend folder.
-4. Also I have shared my mongodb credentials in the env file, so that you dont need to set up anything else other than installing dependencies in root and frontend folders.
+5. Also I have shared my mongodb credentials in the env file, so that you dont need to set up anything else other than installing dependencies in root and frontend folders.
-5. Set up the MongoDB database.
+6. Set up the MongoDB database.
-6. Configure authentication settings.
+7. Configure authentication settings.
-7. Run the development server using `npm start`.
+8. Run the development server using `npm start`.
-8. Access the app in your browser at the specified port.
+9. Access the app in your browser at the specified port.

 ## Technologies Used
 - **Frontend**: ReactJS, Redux, HTML, CSS